Ahmad Jalayir: Conflicts with Timur

 In the spring of 1384, Timur and the Chagatai army (whom he was allied with) attacked the Jalayirids.
 Although Sultan Ahmad was not captured, his subordinates in Soltaniyeh failed to defend the town and Timur took it with little resistance.
 Timur gave the town to Adil Aqa, who had defected to him, before retiring from the campaign.
 Ahmad then sent an army to retake Soltaniyeh, but Adil Aqa successfully defended it.

 In the midst of Timur's absence, Ahmad had to deal with an invasion by Tokhtamysh, Khan of the Golden Horde.
 Tokhtamysh's troops swept down into Azerbaijan, devastating the land, and Tabriz was sacked in 1385.
 Ahmad himself had escaped to Baghdad through the aid of his ally, Izz al-din Shir of Hakkari.
 The raid of Tabriz had significantly weakened Ahmad's position and so he could not combat Timur when he returned in 1386.
 Tabriz was taken by the Chagatai in the summer, its citizens had to pay a heavy tribute.
 Adil Aqa collected the tribute but was executed by Timur, who suspected him of corruption.
 Azerbaijan from this point on remained in the control of the Timurids, as Ahmad could not recover the province.
+Tabriz was attributed to Timur's son Miran Shah from 1392 to 1400, and then to his son Mirza Umar (1383–1407).
+After 1386, Ahmad Jalayir was essentially based in Baghdad.
+He would only came back to Tabriz briefly in 1406 and in 1410, only to be executed by Qara Yusuf.